 Darcie Friesen Hossack, Managing Editor

 Darcie Friesen Hossack is a graduate of the Humber School for Writers.
 Her short story collection, Mennonites Don’t Dance (Thistledown Press), was a runner-up for the Danuta Gleed Award, shortlisted for the Commonwealth Writers Prize and the Ontario Library Association’s Forest of Reading Evergreen Award for Adult Fiction.
 Citing irreverence, the book was banned by the LA Crete Public Library in Northern Alberta.
-Having mentored with Giller finalists Sandra Birdsell (The Russlander) and Gail Anderson Dargatz (Spawning Grounds, The Cure for Death by Lightning), Darcie is now completing her first novel where, for a family with a Seventh-day Adventist father and a Mennonite mother, the End Times are just around the corner.
-Darcie is also a four time judge of the Whistler Independent Book Awards, and a career food writer.
-She lives in Northern Alberta, Canada, with her husband, an international award winning chef.
+Having mentored with Giller finalists Sandra Birdsell (The Russlander) and Gail Anderson Dargatz (Spawning Grounds, The Cure for Death by Lightning), Darcie is represented by Rob Firing at Transatlantic Agency.
+Her first novel, Stillwater, will be published by Tidewater Press in Spring 2023.
+Darcie is also a six time judge of the Whistler Independent Book Awards.
+She lives in Southern Ontario, Canada, with her husband, an international award winning chef.

 Sylvia Petter, Contributing Editor of Fiction

 Vienna born Australian Sylvia Petter trained as a translator in Vienna and Brussels.
 Founding member of the Geneva Writers´ Group, she is a Humber College Toronto creative writing alumnus, holds a PhD in Creative Writing from UNSW (2009) and is a member of the Australian Society of Authors, Sydney, and GAV and IG_AutorInnen, Vienna.